Arbol-Project/arbol-logo/README.md

   // To make the face follow the mouse.
   followMouse: false,

-  // head should slowly drift (overrides lookAt)
+  // shape should slowly turn (TODO)
   slowDrift: false,

 })